-Tear gas (CS) may be used for crowd control, crowd dispersal or against barricaded suspects based on the circumstances.
-Only the Shift Commander, Incident Commander or SWAT Team Commander may authorize the delivery and use of tear gas, and only after evaluating all conditions known at the time and determining that such force reasonably appears justified and necessary.
-Use and delivery should only be performed by those specifically trained and authorized to use Tear Gas (CS).
-Those deploying Tear Gas shall follow established SWAT SOGs.
+Tear gas may be used for crowd control, crowd dispersal or against barricaded suspects based on the circumstances.
+Only the Shift Commander, Incident Commander or Crisis Response Unit Commander may authorize the delivery and use of tear gas, and only after evaluating all conditions known at the time and determining that such force reasonably appears justified and necessary.